Bobby Gustafson

 Robert Wayne Gustafson (born July 15, 1965) is an American musician, best known as the former guitarist of the New Jersey-based thrash metal band Overkill from 1982 until his split with the band in 1990.
-He was also the rhythm guitarist for thrash metal band Vio-lence from 2020 until 2022.
+He was also the rhythm guitarist for thrash metal band Vio-lence from 2020 to 2022.

 Career

 Bobby Gustafson joined Overkill at 17 years old after an audition, when the band was still playing only covers, coming from the garage band The Dropouts.
 He stimulated the other members to produce original music and was a key member in the Overkill quartet, having been a composer from the band's debut album Feel the Fire in 1985 to their most commercially successful album, The Years of Decay, in 1989.

 Accounts vary regarding Gustafson's split from Overkill in 1990: he was either fired by its founding members Bobby "Blitz" Ellsworth and D. D. Verni or had left after Verni tried to remove him from the band via management.
 Gustafson had continued to feud with Ellsworth and Verni within the next two-and-a-half decades, and claimed on his Facebook account in March 2018 that he had not received his share of royalties for his songs with Overkill.
 When asked in March 2020 interview with Diabolus in Podcastica if he would ever work with both Gustafson and Rat Skates again, Ellsworth said, "It's not a problem for me.
 I don't think it'd be a problem with Bobby Gustafson.
 I don't have a problem with him.
 He has a problem with me; I don't have a problem with him.
 But it would have to be the other person being able to say, 'Hey, I'd like to do this.'
 But I think Rat's taken different life choices at this point.
 I can't speak for the man, but I don't think this is his thing anymore.
 But would it be nice to see him?
 Of course it would."